vamshikr897-dot/rag-app/README.md

 - English-only; no support for regional-language NCERT editions.
 - Single shared embedding model/collection for all grades — works well at this corpus size but isn't optimized for much larger content sets.
 - No automated test suite yet.
+- Voice input relies on the browser's built-in `SpeechRecognition` API, which Firefox desktop doesn't support — the mic button is automatically hidden there, with typing as the fallback.

 ## License